Suitcase Packing Tips: Helpful Steps to Ensure a Smooth Trip

 #5 Don’t go crazy packing bathroom supplies

 Organize all your cosmetics into a handy carrying case.
-This ensures that they do not spill all over your clothing.
-Plus, it makes them easier to find when you arrive.
+This one comes with a hanger so you can conveniently hang it up on the bathroom door.
 Most importantly, buy travel size containers of your favorite products, or buy plastic containers which you can refill each time with your own products.

 Not carrying full size cosmetic containers really helps keep me organized and saves tons of space.
 Don’t forget to leave the hair dryer and straightening irons at home – you are on vacation!
 Use the hotel amenities if necessary!
 I bring with Perricone’s Power travel set with me on the go.
 I love this line (especially the vitamin c ester serum) and appreciate the convenient travel size.

 One of the best items I have ever purchased is a simple pill organizer.
 I take a lot of vitamins and wouldn’t go on a trip without them.
 I use to pack all my full sized bottles, which unfortunately took up too much space.
 Now, I just organize what I need in my handy pill organizer, conveniently marked with each day of the week.